Coopertronic/useful-bash-functions/README.md

 #### test_location()

-This test a passed location to see if it exist, is a directory and not a file.
+This tests a path location to see if it exist, is a directory and not a file.
+It returns 0 for a PASS and 1 for a FAIL.

+#### test_file()

+This tests if a file is in a given location and that if the file exists and is a file and not a directory.
 It returns 0 for a PASS and 1 for a FAIL.

 #### find_old_pkgs()